MrRobinOfficial/Guide-UnrealEngine/README.md

 * `BlueprintReadOnly`: Exposes the property to Blueprint scripts, but only for reading, not writing.
 * `BlueprintReadWrite`: Exposes the property to Blueprint scripts for both reading and writing.
 * `Category`: Organizes properties into named categories in the editor for better organization and readability.
+* `EditFixedSize`: Specifies that an `TArray` or `TMap` property should be editable in the Details Panel of the Unreal Editor with a fixed number of elements, preventing addition or removal.
+* `Transient`: Indicates that a property should not be serialized, making it non-persistent and not saved when saving the state of the object.
+* `Replicated`: Automatically replicates the property's value to clients in a multiplayer environment when the property changes on the server.
+* `ReplicatedUsing`: Specifies a custom function that should be called on both the server and clients to handle replication of the property's value.
+* `SimpleDisplay`: Indicates that the property's value should be displayed in a simple and concise manner in editor UI.
+* `AdvancedDisplay`: Indicates that the property's value should be displayed with advanced options in editor UI.
+* `Config`: Marks the property to be serialized to the project configuration file for external customization.
+* `GlobalConfig`: Marks the property to be serialized to the global configuration file for external customization across all projects.

 #### Meta tags